Search

 Humour as a Regulatory Function in Our Busy and Often Stressful Lives

-Modern life often feels marked by high stress and unrelenting demands, and in this context, intentionally engaging with humour might seem trivial.
-However, research suggests otherwise: laughter and humour are not merely indulgences.
-From a psychological perspective, humour is a potent mechanism for self-regulation, emotional connection, and stress relief.
-It can significantly influence our mood, body chemistry, and autonomic nervous system (1, 2).
+Modern life often feels marked by stress, loss, and unrelenting demands.
+In this context, intentionally engaging with humour might seem trivial.
+However, research suggests otherwise.
+Laughter and humour are not merely indulgences.
+From a psychological perspective, humour is a meaningful mechanism for emotional regulation, social connection, and stress relief.
+It can influence mood, neurochemistry, and autonomic nervous system activity [1,2].

 A Word on Boundaries